 The wheezing stops.
 I kneel there a long time fathering love into my body, talking in a strangely harmonious adult voice so filled with courage that it literally calms me to the bone.

-“Jeff Martens,” the announcer’s voice booms.
+“Jeff Martens,” the announcer’s voice tugs through every cell in my body.
 “Inner Vision Yoga.”

 The audience claps.
 I hear loved ones cheer.